shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 • [Majority of California adults have prediabetes or diabetes](https://newsroom.ucla.edu/releases/majority-of-california-adults-have-prediabetes-or-diabetes)

-# How AI can transform community health
+# California Type 2 Diabetes Prediction

 Q1: How can we predict the risk of Type 2 diabetes in adults in California?